ejstacey/ysm/README.md

 ### Youtube Access

 This program uses Google's OAuth to retrieve your subscription list.
 The only permission it uses is "youtube.YoutubeReadonlyScope" so it can grab your subscriptions.
 All data it grabs is stored locally on your machine.
-Nothing is sent to me/stored on my side/etc. The code for authenticating to youtube is [here](https://repo.joyrex.net/ejstacey/ysm/src/branch/main/utils/youtube.go) and the code for grabbing the subscriptions is [here](https://repo.joyrex.net/ejstacey/ysm/src/branch/main/channel/channel.go#L29).
+Nothing is sent to me/stored on my side/etc. The code for authenticating to youtube is [in this file](https://repo.joyrex.net/ejstacey/ysm/src/branch/main/utils/youtube.go) and the code for grabbing the subscriptions is [in this  file](https://repo.joyrex.net/ejstacey/ysm/src/branch/main/channel/channel.go#L29).

 Youtube subscription info is retrieved in two situations: